||5 Years; Ex-Four Grain North of 7 cask|

 Bottling Code: N/A

-Bottling Date: 2005
+Bottling Date: 2022

 Recommended (81% of whiskies I’ve reviewed to date get this recommendation or higher).
 This will continue to improve with age, but it’s still fairly unique – and very interesting in terms of different flavours juxtaposed, while not clashing.